Feyiarmstrong/mongodb-eduhub-project/README.md

 #### Database Schema Documentation
-The application uses a document-based schema in MongoDB to manage educational content and interactions between students and instructors.
+It uses a document-based schema in MongoDB to manage educational content and interactions between students and instructors.

-### altuserschema Collection
+####altuserschema collection
 Stores both students and instructors.

 ```json